rhyslwells/Data-Archive/content/uncleaned/Logistic Regression.md

-#ml
+---
+title:
+tags:
+  - ml
+  - classifer
+  - drafting
+aliases:
+category:
+---
 ## Description

 Logistic Regression uses a logistic function (also called a sigmoid function) to model the probability that a given input belongs to a particular category.
 This function squishes any input into a range between 0 and 1.

 Once the model is trained, it creates a ==decision boundary== that separates the two classes.
 In 2D space, this boundary is a line, but in higher dimensions, it's a hyperplane.
 The logistic function gives the probability that a point belongs to one class, and if that probability is above a certain threshold (usually 0.5), we classify it as belonging to that class.

 Logistic Regression determines the point at which the logistic function (sigmoid) transitions from predicting one class to predicting the other.
-This decision boundary is akin to the concept of a hyperplane in Support Vector Machines ([[SVM]]),
+This decision boundary is akin to the concept of a hyperplane in Support Vector Machines ([[Support Vector Machines]]),
 # Notes

 - **Binary Classification Task**: ie Yes or No of target.